 Lynn is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Massachusetts.
 With a population of 92,457 people and 22 constituent neighborhoods, Lynn is the ninth largest community in Massachusetts.
 Lynn has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 One of the nice things about Lynn is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery or to enjoy waterfront activities.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The education level of Lynn citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
 19.39% of adults 25 and older in Lynn have a college degree.

 The per capita income in Lynn in 2010 was $23,823, which is low income relative to Massachusetts, and middle income relative to the rest of the US.
 This equates to an annual income of $95,292 for a family of four.
 However, Lynn contains both very wealthy and poor people as well.

 Lynn is an extremely ethnically-diverse city.
 The people who call Lynn home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lynn residents report their race to be White, followed by Black or African-American.
 Lynn also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 35.51% of the city’s residents.
-Important ancestries of people in Lynn include Italian, French , English, and Polish.
+Important ancestries of people in Lynn include Italian, English, French , and Polish.